 Half hardy annuals like cleome (pictured), antirrhinum, zinnia and cosmos can also be sown in March.
 They are not frost hardy, so must be sown under cover.
 Sow seeds on the surface of a tray of peat-free, multi-purpose compost, then cover with vermiculite, water and place the tray in a heated propagator.
 Pot on after the first true leaves have grown and plant out after all risk of frost has passed.

 Dahlias are tender perennials that will flower in their first year if sown in the greenhouse in March.
 Fill a pot or seed tray with moist compost and lightly firm the surface.
 Gently push your dahlia seeds into the compost.
 Cover pots with an inflated clear polythene bag, held in place with a rubber band.
 If sown in seed trays, cover with a propagator lid.
+To find out more tips and advice, read our guide: how to grow dahlias.

 Early spring is the ideal time to sow quick-growing perennials under glass.
 Try sowing echinacea, coreopsis, lupin or achillea and you may be rewarded with flowers this year.
 Sow indoors, scattering seed on the surface of moist compost.
 Cover with a propagator lid or polythene bag and keep on a window sill or heated propagator.
 Remove the cover when seedlings have appeared.